AI Security Tools Are Creating GTM Categories That Didn't Exist 12 Months Ago

 Twelve months ago, "AI governance and risk" was a compliance discussion at conferences.
 Today it is a purchasing category with dedicated budget lines, vendor shortlists, and RFP requirements.
 The speed at which AI security tools are creating new market segments is outpacing the ability of most companies to position themselves within them.

-The cybersecurity market in the United States reached $20.0 billion in 2025 and is growing at 13.56% CAGR (Industry Research, 2025).
-But the aggregate number obscures a more important structural shift: the growth is not evenly distributed across existing categories.
-It is concentrated in new categories that are being defined in real time by the companies building them.
+The cybersecurity market is large and growing.
+VerticalIQ reports that global cybersecurity revenue reached $183.1 billion in 2024 and is projected to grow at a 10.5% CAGR to $273.6 billion by 2028 (VerticalIQ, 2026).
+The aggregate number, however, obscures a more important structural shift: the growth is not evenly distributed across existing categories.
+It is concentrated in new categories that are being defined in real time by the companies building them — most visibly AI TRiSM (AI Trust, Risk, and Security Management), which Gartner formally named and first covered in a dedicated Market Guide (Gartner, 2025).

 The Four Categories Emerging Now